itsjustoku/basic-apps/README.md

-# Basic Apps
+# JetTipApp
-Just created simple apps with Jetpack Compose
+A simple tipping app made with Jetpack Compose